chngl/jellojs/README.md

 ![example](https://dl.airtable.com/.attachmentThumbnails/ed67b7e9d0bfb40f6365e13ad46f34c4/8a02ef07)

-Each circle in the visualization represents a data point.
-See a [live demo](https://www.liuchang.dev/cloud50).
+See this for [live demo](https://www.liuchang.dev/cloud50).
+Each circle in the visualization represents a company.

 # How to Use
 install jellojs